AkhiraChain/contracts/contracts/marketplace/marketplace.md

 ### Why we're building this Marketplace

-The previous (v1) [thirdweb Market contract](https://github.com/thirdweb-dev/contracts/tree/v1) has the following critical pitfalls -
+The previous (v1) [akhira Market contract](https://github.com/akhira-dev/contracts/tree/v1) has the following critical pitfalls -

 - Sellers cannot conduct auctions.
 - NFTs listed for sale in a direct listings are escrowed in the contract.
 - Buyers cannot make offers to direct listings.

 These are features that are already offered by popular marketplaces like [OpenSea](https://opensea.io/).
-The current thirdweb [Marketplace](https://github.com/thirdweb-dev/contracts/blob/main/contracts/marketplace/Marketplace.sol) contract consolidates all these features into a single smart contract, so thirdweb's users can *truly* have their own OpenSea and more.
+The current akhira [Marketplace](https://github.com/akhira-dev/contracts/blob/main/contracts/marketplace/Marketplace.sol) contract consolidates all these features into a single smart contract, so akhira's users can *truly* have their own OpenSea and more.

 We're building this for customers who want to have their NFTs listed for sale on their *own* market.